 On April 9, 2019, Trump announced that he would impose tariffs on $11 billion in European imports.
 He wanted to force the EU to end subsidies for aircraft manufacturer Airbus.
 The tariffs could raise prices on imported cheese, bicycles, and kitchen knives.

 How It Affects You

 In the long term, trade wars slow economic growth.
 They create more layoffs, not fewer, as foreign countries retaliate.
-The 12 million U.S. workers who owe their jobs to exports would get laid off.
+The 12 million U.S. workers who owe their jobs to exports could get laid off.

 Over time, trade wars weaken the protected domestic industry.
 Without foreign competition, companies within the industry don't need to innovate.
-Eventually, the local product would decline in quality compared to foreign-made goods.
+Eventually, the local product would decline in quality, compared to foreign-made goods.

 Why Did the U.S.-China Trade War Start?

 The Trump Administration used several tariff measures to start the trade war with China, and it hoped that tariffs would reduce the U.S. trade deficit.

 How Does the U.S.-China Trade War Affect Other Countries?